Mids qualify for national championship for second straight season

-Cantello led the Mids to six of the last seven Patriot League Championships from 2008-11 and 2013-14 while garnering conference coach of the year accolades each time.
+Cantello led the Mids to eight of the last nine Patriot League Championships from 2008-11 and 2013-16 while garnering conference coach of the year accolades each time.

 In 49 seasons at the helm of the cross country program, Cantello boasts a 246-70-1 career record.

-Cantello's teams have also shined in the classroom in three of the past five seasons the Mids earned USTFCCCA All-Academic Cross Country Team accolades with a team GPA over 3.00.
+Cantello’s teams have also shined in the classroom as three squads have earned USTFCCCA All-Academic Cross Country Team accolades with a team GPA over 3.00 since 2011.

 Additionally, Jon Clemens received All-America honors during the 1996 cross country season, while John Mentzer was named a 1997 All-American in both indoor (5,000 meters) and outdoor (10,000 meters) track.
 Michael Ryan earned similar honors during the 1999 indoor track season for his 4:01.57 time in the mile, and Erik Schmidt took fifth place in the mile at the NCAA Indoor Championship in March 2003.

 In addition, two of Navy’s distance relay teams were ranked among the nation’s top 15 during the 1999 outdoor campaign.
 The mile relay team of Eric Adams, John McNamara, Ryan Runge and Ryan was fourth in the nation, while the distance medley relay team of Adams, Torrance Chaplin, Karlton Holston and Ryan was nationally ranked, as well.

-As a result of his teams' success, Cantello has been amply recognized, including being named the NCAA Mid-Atlantic Regional Coach of the Year three times (1984, `85 and `92) and has been Patriot League Coach of the Year each of the last three seasons.
+As a result of his teams’ success, Cantello has been amply recognized, including being named the NCAA Mid-Atlantic Regional Coach of the Year three times (1984, `85, `92 and ‘16) and has been Patriot League Coach of the Year each of the last four seasons.
 In 1997, the Naval Academy Alumni Association awarded Cantello the Distinguished Athletic Leadership Award for a coach or faculty member who did the most for the physical development of the Midshipmen in physical education.
 Cantello also received the inaugural Tom Hamilton Teaching/Coaching Award, as voted by his peers that same year.

 From 1981-88, Cantello held a dual coaching role, guiding Navy’s men’s indoor and outdoor track squads while maintaining his cross country duties.
 As Navy’s head track coach, Cantello led the Mids to a 67-9-1 dual meet record.
 During the 1986-87 academic year, his combined record in cross country, indoor and outdoor track & field was a remarkable 23-1.